xen0n/weiyu/README.rst

     :target: https://pypi.python.org/pypi/weiyu/

 **weiyu** is a Web development framework for Python.
-Highly modular and configurable, ``weiyu`` tries hard to integrate common functionalities for the developer's convenience and productivity.
+Highly modular and configurable, ``weiyu`` strives to empower developers with convenience and productivity.

 Features
 ========

 * Configuration driven
+    - YAML, JSON or Python pickles are supported
+    - YAML is the default configuration format for readability
 * NoSQL storage
     - MongoDB
     - Redis